 - BREAK AND ESCAPE: The spring-loaded car glass breaker works easily smash the tempered glass side...

 - RAZOR SHARP SEAT BELT CUTTER and GLASS BREAKER: Stinger emergency escape tool comes with a razor...

 - ALWAYS WITHIN REACH: The multifunctional design keeps the car glass breaker within reasonable reach...

 - CHARGER SAFETY CERTIFICATED: Our unique innovation doubles as a dual USB port charger, which plugs...

 The unique feature of the Ztylus Stinger USB Emergency Escape Tool is that it doubles as a dual USB port for charging your devices.
-You’ll always know that this tool is in easy reach since it plugs right into your car’s lighter.
-In fact, it’s not evident from its appearance that there’s any additional functionality to the device.
+You’ll always know that this tool is within easy reach since it plugs right into your car’s lighter.
+It’s not evident from its appearance that the device has any additional functionality.